smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlRegressor.md

 (query_expr)
 ```

-**Example PREDICT USING Query Syntax**
+**Example PREDICT USING Query Statement**

-An example of using the algorithm query syntax can be found in [Create a prediction model using Auto-ML](/en/tutorials/thanosql_ml/regression/automl_regression/).
+An example can be found in [Create a prediction model using Auto-ML](/en/tutorials/thanosql_ml/regression/automl_regression/).

 ```sql
 %%thanosql